shahabafshar/KishEditor/README.md

-# OverLeaf Clone - Client-Side LaTeX Editor
+# KishEditor - Client-Side LaTeX Editor

-A lightweight, client-side LaTeX editor with live preview that can be easily integrated into any React project.
-Built with React, TypeScript, CodeMirror 6, and KaTeX.
+A lightweight, client-side LaTeX editor with live preview and **WYSIWYG mode** that can be easily integrated into any React project.
+Built with React, TypeScript, CodeMirror 6, Tiptap, MathLive, and KaTeX.

 ## Features

+- **WYSIWYG Editor**: Visual editing with formatting toolbar (NEW!)
+- **Dual Mode**: Switch between Source and WYSIWYG modes seamlessly (NEW!)
+- **Visual Math Editor**: MathLive integration for intuitive equation editing (NEW!)
 - **Real-time Preview**: Live LaTeX rendering as you type
 - **Syntax Highlighting**: Full LaTeX syntax support via CodeMirror 6
 - **Math Rendering**: Beautiful math equations via KaTeX